siathalysedI/Semantic-UI-Kit/README.md

 # Semantic-UI-Kit for Sketch
-Comprehensive UI kit for rapid prototyping in Sketch and Illustrator
+Comprehensive UI kit for rapid prototyping in Sketch and Illustrator.
+(The Illustrator file is a port from Sketch so it has a few minor issues.)

 #### Click <a href="https://github.com/garystover/Semantic-UI-Kit/archive/master.zip">here</a> to download.